Are you looking for great experiences on a low budget? Then travel off-season!

 Related Post: How to Choose a Travel Destination in 8 Easy Steps

-The best chances of getting low rates and decent weather are at the beginning or at the end of low season – sometimes called the shoulder season.
+The best chances of getting low rates and decent weather are at the beginning or at the end of the low season – sometimes called the shoulder season.

 For us – low costs, avoiding the crowds and authentic experiences have become the most important factors over the years.
 What is it for you?
 Do let us know!